core-wg/etch/draft-vanderstok-core-etch-latest.md

 or none.
 An Atomic Commit protocol that provides multiple server atomicity is out of scope.

-A PATCH or iPATCH response can invalidate a cache conformant with the PUT response.
-Caching behaviour as function of the valid 2.xx response codes for PATCH or iPATCH are:
+A PATCH or iPATCH response can invalidate a cache as with the PUT response.
+Caching behaviour as function of the successful (2.xx) response codes for PATCH or iPATCH are:

 * A 2.01 (Created) response invalidates any cache entry for